PayThePizzo/Laska-2077/README.md

 ### Installing

-Simply download the source code from this page and run it through the following commands:
+Simply download the source code from this page and run it through the following commands in your unix terminal:

 ```
 gcc main.c
 ./a.out
 ```

-If you have Windows, after installing a software and a gcc compiler, you just need to run the main.c in release mode.
+If you have Windows, after installing a software and a gcc compiler, you just need to import the files and run the main.c in release mode.
+You can also get them from VCS:
 You can do this both in CLion or Visual Studio.